 I. RESPONSIVE TO THE INTERESTS, CAPACITIES, AND ASPIRATIONS OF THE STUDENTS BEING TAUGHT

-Independent curriculum serves the actual students in each classroom and is designed and implemented within a context of high academic standards, intellectual challenge, and a deep understanding of these students’ interests, abilities (both developed and developing), aims, and requirements.
+Independent curriculum serves the actual students in each classroom and is designed and implemented within a context of high academic standards, intellectual challenge, and a deep understanding of these students’ interests, abilities (both developed and developing), aims, and requirements in all dimensions.

 II.
 CONGRUENT WITH THE MISSION AND VALUES OF THE SCHOOL